Christoph33one/post-plan-travel/README.md

 Solution:
 Upon reviewing the console error, I identified a type error in the hasMore={!!profilePosts.next} code.
 It was discovered that I had removed the second exclamation mark (!), which resulted in the incorrect rendering of images within fetchMoreData.
 By rectifying this issue, the images were displayed correctly.

+### PostCreateFrom
+Issue:

+When a logged out user attempts to access the "create a post" form, they can manually add the URL endpoint "/posts/create."
+This leads them to the form, even though it should only be accessible to authenticated users.
+This poses a security risk and needs to be addressed.

+Solution:

+Upon reviewing the userRedirect Hook, I observed that the 'logged in' and 'logged out' values inside the Hook are enclosed in single closing tags.
+However, in the PostCreateForm function, the useRedirect prop's value were written as a string using double brackets "".
+This inconsistency led to a malfunction in the redirect hook.
+However, after review the code by ensuring consistent double closing tags in the useRedirect hook, the test passed successfully.
+Consequently, the create post page is now inaccessible to logged out users, effectively bolstering the overall security measures.

+### SignIn
+Issue:

+When a logged in user attempts to access the sign in form, they can manually add the URL endpoint "/signin."
+This leads them to the form, even tho it should not be accessible and the user should be redirected back to the home page "/"

+Solution:

+Upon reviewing the userRedirect Hook, I observed that the 'logged in' and 'logged out' values inside the Hook are enclosed in single closing tags.
+However, in the SignInForm function, the useRedirect prop's value were written as a string using double brackets - useRedirect("loggedIn")
+This inconsistency led to a malfunction in the redirect hook.
+However, after review the code by ensuring consistent double closing tags in the useRedirect hook, the test passed successfully and the iser is redirected to the home page.

+### Signup
+Issue:

+When a logged in user attempts to access the sign up form, they can manually add the URL endpoint "/signup."
+This leads them to the form, even tho it should not be accessible and the user should be redirected back to the home page "/"

+Solution:

+Upon reviewing the userRedirect Hook, I observed that the 'logged in' and 'logged out' values inside the Hook are enclosed in single closing tags.
+However, in the SignInForm function, the useRedirect prop's value were written as a string using double brackets - useRedirect("loggedIn")
+This inconsistency led to a malfunction in the redirect hook.
+However, after review the code by ensuring consistent double closing tags in the useRedirect hook, the test passed successfully and the iser is redirected to the home page.

 ---

 # Manual testing